AlejandroRuete/EbbeNielsen2016/README.md

 ### References
-- Anderson RP, AraÃºjo M, Guisan A, Lobo J, MartÃ?nez-Meyer E, Peterson AT, SoberÃ³n J (2016) Report of the task group on GBIF data fitness for use in distribution modelling.
+- Anderson RP, Araújo M, Guisan A, Lobo J, Martínez-Meyer E, Peterson AT, Soberón J (2016) Report of the task group on GBIF data fitness for use in distribution modelling.
 27pp.
 GBIF Secretariat, Copenhagen.
-- ArgÃ¡ez J, AndrÃ©s Christen J, Nakamura M, SoberÃ³n J (2005) Prediction of potential areas of species distributions based on presence-only data.
+- Argáez J, Andrés Christen J, Nakamura M, Soberón J (2005) Prediction of potential areas of species distributions based on presence-only data.
 Environmental and Ecological Statistics 12 (1):27-44. doi:10.1007/s10651-005-6816-2
 - Hertzog L, Besnard A, Jay-Robert P (2014) Field validation shows bias-corrected pseudo-absence selection is the best method for predictive species-distribution modelling.
 Diversity and Distributions 20 (12):1403-1413. doi:10.1111/ddi.12249
 - Hill M (2012) Local frequency as a key to interpreting species occurrence data when recording effort is not known.
 Methods in Ecology and Evolution 3 (1):195-205. doi:10.1111/j.2041-210X.2011.00146.x
-- Hortal J, Lobo J, JimÃ©nez-Valverde A (2007) Limitations of biodiversity databases: case study on seed-plant diversity in tenerife, canary islands.
+- Hortal J, Lobo J, Jiménez-Valverde A (2007) Limitations of biodiversity databases: case study on seed-plant diversity in tenerife, canary islands.
 Conservation Biology 21 (3):853-863. doi:10.1111/j.1523-1739.2007.00686.x
 - Hurlbert A, Jetz W (2007) Species richness, hotspots, and the scale dependence of range maps in ecology and conservation.
 Proceedings of the National Academy of Sciences 104 (33):13384-13389. doi:10.1073/pnas.0704469104
-- Jeppsson T, Lindhe A, GÃ¤rdenfors U, Forslund P (2010) The use of historical collections to estimate population trends: A case study using Swedish longhorn beetles (Coleoptera: Cerambycidae).
+- Jeppsson T, Lindhe A, Gärdenfors U, Forslund P (2010) The use of historical collections to estimate population trends: A case study using Swedish longhorn beetles (Coleoptera: Cerambycidae).
 Biological Conservation 143 (9):1940-1950. doi:10.1016/j.biocon.2010.04.015
 - Mair L, Ruete A (2016) Explaining spatial variation in the recording effort of citizen science data across multiple taxa.
 PLoS ONE 11(1): e0147796. doi:10.1371/journal.pone.0147796
 - McCarthy M, Masters P (2005) Profiting from prior information in Bayesian analyses of ecological data.
 Journal of Applied Ecology 42 (6):1012-1019. doi:10.1111/j.1365-2664.2005.01101.x
-- Phillips S, DudÃ?k M, Elith J, Graham C, Lehmann A, Leathwick J, Ferrier S (2009) Sample selection bias and presence-only distribution models: implications for background and pseudo-absence data.
+- Phillips S, Dudík M, Elith J, Graham C, Lehmann A, Leathwick J, Ferrier S (2009) Sample selection bias and presence-only distribution models: implications for background and pseudo-absence data.
 Ecological Applications 19 (1):181-197. doi:10.1890/07-2153.1
 - Ponder WF, Carter GA, Flemons P, Chapman RR (2001) Evaluation of museum collection data for use in biodiversity assessment.
 Conservation Biology 15 (3):648-657. doi:10.1046/j.1523-1739.2001.015003648.x
 - Prendergast JR, Wood SN, Lawton JH, Eversham BC (1993) Correcting for variation in recording effort in analyses of diversity hotspots.
 Biodiversity Letters 1 (2):39. doi:10.2307/2999649
-- Rocchini D, Hortal J, Lengyel S, Lobo J, JimÃ©nez-Valverde A, Ricotta C, Bacaro G, Chiarucci A (2011) Accounting for uncertainty when mapping species distributions: The need for maps of ignorance.
+- Rocchini D, Hortal J, Lengyel S, Lobo J, Jiménez-Valverde A, Ricotta C, Bacaro G, Chiarucci A (2011) Accounting for uncertainty when mapping species distributions: The need for maps of ignorance.
 Progress in Physical Geography 35 (2):211-226. doi:10.1177/0309133311399491
 -Ruete A (2015) Displaying bias in sampling effort of data accessed from biodiversity databases using ignorance maps.
 Biodiversity Data Journal 3:e5361. doi:10.3897/BDJ.3.e5361
 - Schulman L, Toivonen T, Ruokolainen K (2007) Analysing botanical collecting effort in Amazonia and correcting for it in species range estimation.
 Journal of Biogeography 34(8):1388-1399. doi:10.1111/j.1365-2699.2007.01716.x
-- SnÃ¤ll T, Kindvall O, Nilsson J, PÃ¤rt T (2011) Evaluating citizen-based presence data for bird monitoring.
+- Snäll T, Kindvall O, Nilsson J, Pärt T (2011) Evaluating citizen-based presence data for bird monitoring.
 Biological Conservation 144 (2):804-810. doi:10.1016/j.biocon.2010.11.010
 - Sousa-Baena MS, Garcia LC, Peterson AT (2014) Completeness of digital accessible knowledge of the plants of Brazil and priorities for survey and inventory.
-Diversity and Distributions 20:369â€“381. doi:10.1111/ddi.12136
+Diversity and Distributions 20:369-381. doi:10.1111/ddi.12136
-- Stropp J, Ladle RJ, Malhado ACM, Hortal J, Gaffuri J, Temperley WH, Olav SkÃ¸ien J & Mayaux P (2016), Mapping ignorance: 300 years of collecting flowering plants in Africa.
+- Stropp J, Ladle RJ, Malhado ACM, Hortal J, Gaffuri J, Temperley WH, Olav Skøien J & Mayaux P (2016), Mapping ignorance: 300 years of collecting flowering plants in Africa.
 Global Ecology and Biogeography. doi:10.1111/geb.12468
 - Stolar J, Nielsen S (2015) Accounting for spatially biased sampling effort in presence-only species distribution modelling.
 Diversity and Distributions 21 (5):595-608. doi:10.1111/ddi.12279
 - Suarez A, Tsutsui N (2004) The value of museum collections for research and society.
 BioScience 54 (1):66. doi:10.1641/0006-3568(2004)054[0066:TVOMCF]2.0.CO;2
 - Syfert M, Smith M, Coomes D (2013) The effects of sampling bias and model complexity on the predictive performance of Maxent species distribution models.
-PLoSONE 8 (2): e55158. doi:10.1371/journal.pone.0055158
+PLoSONE 8 (2):e55158. doi:10.1371/journal.pone.0055158